kim-atkinson/jenna-buchholz/README.md

 Portfolio for photographer.
-Features parallax.
+Features parallax and top of the page scroll bar.